equinor/radix-platform/scripts/service-principals-and-aad-apps/README.md

 All credentials should be stored in radix key vault as json using the schema provided by the [`template-credentials.json`](./template-credentials.json) file.

 _Component bootstrap and teardown should include handling component credentials_
-Components that require service principals and/or aad apps should handle this is part of their own bootstrap/teardown process.
+Components that require service principals and/or aad apps should handle this as part of their own bootstrap/teardown process.

 ## Prerequisites